As a result of its international operations, Swedish Match is exposed to financial risks.

 Liquidity risks and credit risks

 To limit liquidity and credit risks, investments and transactions in derivative instruments may be made only in instruments with high liquidity and with counterparties having high credit ratings.
-In addition to bank accounts, Swedish Match invests surplus funds mainly in deposits in banks and institutions.
-At December 31, 2016, the average interest maturity for the Group’s current investments was less than 1 month.
+In addition to bank accounts, Swedish Match invests surplus funds in banks and institutions.
+At December 31, 2017, the average interest maturity for the Group’s current investments was less than 1 month.

 The Group’s finance policy regulates the maximum credit exposure to various counterparties.
 The aim is that counterparties to Swedish Match in financial transactions should have a credit rating of at least category A from Standard & Poor’s or equivalent from Moody’s.

 To reduce the credit risk in receivables from banks arising via derivative instruments, Swedish Match has entered into netting agreements, known as ISDA Master Agreements, with all of its counterparties.
 These agreements grant rights to net market valuations on assets and liabilities if the counterpart is in an event of default, as with suspended payments.
 The following table shows the netted exposures per December 31, 2017.
 No collateral has been received or pledged.
 The majority of the derivatives are related to the Group’s central funding.